-UPPER LEVEL - (students in grades 5, 6, 7, and High School): Students should enter the building through the doors under the blue awning (Door #28).
+UPPER LEVEL - (students in grades 5, 6, 7, 8, and High School): Students should enter the building through the doors under the blue awning (Door #28).
 This door is locked at all times.
 The DRE, a catechist or an aide will be at the door to admit the students as early as 15 minutes before classes start.
 Students are to walk directly to their classrooms.
 At the end of classes, students will exit from Door #28.
-Parents may wait at the curb or in the parking lots.
+The DRE, a catechist or an aide will be at the door to make sure the students meet up with the parent, quardian, or the properly documented carpool individual.

 LOWER LEVEL (students in grades 1, 2, 3, & 4): Students should enter the building through the Door #32.
 These doors will remain locked at all times.
 The DRE, a catechist or an aide will be at the door to admit students as early as 15 minutes before classes start.
 Students are to walk directly to their classrooms.
 At the end of classes, students will exit from Door #32.
+The DRE, a catechist or an aide will be at the door to make sure the students meet up with the parent, guardian, or the properly documented carpool individual.